 - Last but not least - you get to create stunning reactive apps, allowing people to collaborate across platforms.
 Whenever a user deletes an inventory item from their Android phone, you will receive a fine-grained notification in your iOS app, so you can remove that precise table row off the screen.

 In the end, you are working with your local Realm database as you always did and letting the Realm Platform handle networking automatically.
-If that sounds interesting, you can use the Developer Edition of the Realm Platform for free:
+If that sounds interesting, you can use a Trial Cloud account of the Realm Platform for free:

 What is the best way?